DesiKS/reacto3/README.md

 Write a function called `curry` that takes a function as an argument, and returns a "curried" version of that function.

-Encourage interviewers to share the next prompts with interviewees to help them understand the concept.
+Interviewers should share the next examples with interviewees to help them understand the concept.

 ---

-## Interviewer Prompt (b)

 For example, consider the function:

 ```javascript